TeXmacs style files

 In the section about writing a simple style package we already gave you a first impression about the style-sheet language of TeXmacs.
 In this section, we will give a more complete survey of the available features.
 For more detailed descriptions, we refer to the chapter about the TeXmacs primitives.

 The style-sheet primitives can be obtained from the Source menu when you are in source mode.
 In all other modes, the Source menu becomes visible after enabling the Source macros tool in the Tools menu.
-Alternatively, you may use the and ⌘E keyboard prefixes in source mode and the ⌘I and ⌘E prefixes otherwise.
+Alternatively, you may use the Alt+ and Meta+E keyboard prefixes in source mode and the Meta+I and Meta+E prefixes otherwise.
 Furthermore, we recall that the hybrid \-key may be used for creating macro-applications or arguments, depending on the context.
-Finally, the ⌥→ and ⌥← keys are used for inserting arguments.
+Finally, the Meta+ and Meta+ keys are used for inserting arguments.

 3.1.Assignments